-For a description of the use of the proceeds generated in our Initial Public Offering, see Part I, Item 2 of this Form 10-Q.
+There has been no material change in the planned use of the proceeds from the Initial Public Offering and Private Placement as is described in the Company's final prospectus related to the Initial Public Offering.
+For a description of the use of the proceeds generated from the Initial Public Offering, see Part I, Item 2 of this Form 10-Q.